Sandman (Marvel Comics): Fictional character biography

 Marko turns against Spider-Man and his sometimes ally the Thing and declares his allegiance to evil and his former employer, the Wizard.
 This change proved incompatible to what many fans had thought Sandman had become, a hero.
 This outcry caused Marvel to rush out a story which retconned The Amazing Spider-Man (vol. 2) #4 in which the Wizard had kidnapped the Sandman and used his mind control machine, the Id Machine, to turn him back into a villain.

 The machine worked too well and the Sandman went about reforming the Sinister Six to destroy both Spider-Man and Doctor Octopus, only to be double-crossed by Venom, who the Sandman recruited as the sixth member of the team.
-During Venom's brawl against the Sandman, the vicious black symbiote's mouth rips a chunk of sand from the Sandman.
-That missing sand destabilizes the Sandman, causing him to lose his ability to maintain his human form.
+During Venom's brawl against the Sandman, Venom rips a chunk of sand from the Sandman.
+This missing sand destabilizes Sandman, causing him to lose his ability to maintain his human form.
 Before falling into the sewer (and as a nod to fans who rejected Marvel's attempt to re-villainize the character), the Sandman admitted that part of the reason for his fall from grace was the trouble he had to really cope with life on the good guys' side, and asks Spider-Man to tell his mother he was sorry he did not fulfill his promise to her, to be a force for good.
 The Sandman washes away and slides down a sewer, from which he mixes into Jones Beach, New York and is thought dead.

 The Sandman's body and mind are scattered throughout the beach.
 This separation lasts too long for him, causing his mind to split into good and its opposite, evil, which when dominant created sand vortexes to ensnare beachcombers.
 Spider-Man arrived to confront the Sandman, ultimately using the Sandman's mental instability to free his captives and cause him to explode.

 His sand wafts throughout New York and touches down into piles forming beings that personify him: the good, the bad, the gentle and the innocent.
 Spider-Man locates these Sandmen to convince them to unify.
 The Sandman's evil persona merges with his innocent and gentle personas, but the Sandman's good persona rebuffs the evil one.
 Because the Sandman's mind can handle his personality in separation for only a limited time, he loses his ability to retain himself, crumbling and blowing away, leaving Spider-Man to ponder the nature of his scuttled foe.

 The Sandman is one of the villains recruited to recover the Identity Disc, but during its recovery seemingly he is killed in a mutiny.
 At the series' end, the Sandman is found alive and working with the Vulture to manipulate the other villains.